-In the case of bereavement in the immediate family (spouse, parent, child, sibling, grandparent, grandchild, mother-in-law, father-in-law, sister-in-law, brother-in-law, daughter-in-law and son-in-law), a regular employee shall be entitled to leave, at his/her regular rate of pay for a period not exceeding five (5) working days.
+In the case of bereavement in the immediate family (spouse, parent, child, sibling, grandparent, grandchild, parent-in-law, sibling-in-law, and child-in-law), a regular employee shall be entitled to leave, at their regular rate of pay for a period not exceeding five (5) working days.
 An additional three (3) days paid leave shall be granted by the College should the circumstance of the death warrant additional time.